 This durable and portable kayak will give you the freedom to explore lakes, gentle rivers, and other bodies of water as you please on your road trip.
 Fully inflatable in just a few minutes, this cushy setup can put you out on the water in a moment’s notice.

 Innova Big Kahuna

-Frisbees are an endless form of entertainment and will forever be a staple of my road trip packing list.
+Frisbees provide endless entertainment and will forever be a staple of my road trip packing list.
 Whether I’m camping, strolling the beach, or relaxing at a park, my Innova disc is a great excuse for me and my girlfriend to run around outdoors and breathe some fresh air.

 Leaving my hammock behind on a road trip would be a huge hit to my relaxation capabilities, and thus unacceptable.
 Thankfully, I’ve never forgotten my DoubleNest, so Keri and I can sway in the breeze at will (so long as there are two trees and a nice view).